Oral Surgery Northridge Advanced Dentistry

 - Rest: Typically, you should give yourself a rest of two complete days, after a dental procedure has been carried out on your teeth, so that your teeth can recover completely.
 Avoid harsh physical activity and limit talking to instances when really important.

-- Oral hygiene: Dr Isaac Kashani and Dr Dani Benyaminy will recommend a routine of oral hygiene for you after the completion of your treatment.
+- Oral hygiene: Dr Isaac Kashani will recommend a routine of oral hygiene for you after the completion of your treatment.
 Ensure that you follow the same, if you wish to recover from the surgery and also ensure that your teeth do not fall prey to another dental condition.
 Use of tobacco should be limited and avoided altogether for the first few days after the treatment.